Zak Starkey: Jamaica, reggae albums: 2016–present

 Starkey went on to build a studio in Ocho Rios and formed the in-house recording group with Sshh Liguz, Sly & Robbie, Tony Chin, Cyril Neville and Robbie Lyn.
 In 2016, he launched the record label Trojan Jamaica based on the island, co-funded by BMG Rights Management.
 The Trojan name was licensed for use from the Trojan Records label.
 The label was formed with a mandate to reflect music from Jamaica along with soul and blues from America.
 Recording on Trojan Jamaica and with the roles of co-producer and guitarist he is credited on the albums 'Red Gold Green & Blue', 'Red Gold Green & Blue RMXZ' both released in 2019.
-In 2020, RGGB RMXZ was released, while Got To Be Tough by Toots and the Maytals followed the same year.
+In 2020, RGGB RMXZ was released, while Got to Be Tough by Toots and the Maytals followed the same year.
 This won a Grammy for Best Reggae Album that year.
 Additionally, the album Solid Gold was released by U-Roy, featuring Ziggy Marley, Santigold, Shaggy, Big Youth, Mick Jones of the Clash (Starkey has previously gigged with Jones), Richie Spice, Tarrus Riley, Jesse Royal, and Rygin King.
 At this time, Starkey and his partner's band Sshh appeared at the invitation of the Peter Tosh Museum in Kingston, Jamaica, performing their version of "Get Up, Stand Up" (featuring Soul Syndicate and Eddie Vedder).

+Solo Concerts

+On February 20, 2026, Zak Starkey premiered a solo multimedia production, Zak Starkey...
+Who?
+An Evening of Drums and Conversation, at the Gramercy Theatre in New York City.
+The performance opened with a film featuring previously unseen footage and photographs from his personal collection.
+The show's format integrated autobiographical storytelling and live drumming performed in synchronization with on-screen videos of past collaborators, including The Who, Oasis, Toots and the Maytals, Johnny Marr, and Mantra of the Cosmos.
+The event also featured a Q&A segment moderated by Marky Ramone; Starkey has described their professional relationship as being "drum-curious" about one another's styles.